Diary of a Nymphomaniac: Plot

-Val is a 28-year-old woman with a strong desire for sex.
-She often has sex with multiple men, including Alex, who has a girlfriend.
-Tired of Val's voracious sexual appetite, Alex angrily breaks up with her after a night of wild lovemaking.
+Val is a 28-year-old hypersexual woman who has many sexual partners, including Alex who has a girlfriend.
+Alex got tired of Val's excessive sexual needs and angrily breaks up with her.
 Val later goes to an empty train station, where she meets a stranger and has sex with him.

-Val is also disturbed by her own excessive sexual appetite.
+Val is disturbed by her behavior and sexual needs.
 She discusses her sex life openly with her grandmother, who encourages her to do as she pleases.
-She also suggests that Val keep a diary as it can help provide clarity.
-Val works in the marketing department of a firm in Barcelona.
-When her old friend, Hassan, visits Barcelona, she leaves work early in order to have sex with him.
+The grandmother also suggests Val keep a diary as it can help provide clarity.
+When an old friend, Hassan, visits Barcelona, she leaves work early in order to have sex with him.
 The following day, Val shows up late for work, which eventually leads to her dismissal from the job.

-Val attends a couple of job interviews.
-The second interviewer, Jaime, becomes attracted to Val and asks her out; she immediately accepts.
-Against her usual self, Val decides not to sleep with him after their first date.
-Jaime immediately buys an expensive home for them to live, though Val is worried about his extravagant lifestyle.
+Val attends two job interviews.
+The second interviewer, Jaime, is attracted to her and asks her out; she immediately accepts.
+Against her usual self, Val decides not to have sex with him after their first date.
+Jaime quickly buys an expensive home for both of them, though Val is worried about his extravagant lifestyle.
 In the meantime, Val visits her grandmother, who is ill and eventually dies.

 Val and Jaime move in together.
-When they sleep together for the first time, Val is disappointed by Jaime's performance in bed, but she brushes it off.
-She also lands a job from her first interview.
-However, Val soon realizes that Jaime is bipolar, switching between acting affectionately towards her and abusing her.
-One day, Jaime walks into Val's office unannounced and accuses her boss of sleeping with her.
+Val is disappointed by Jaime's performance the first time they have sex, but she decides to ignore it.
+She also secures a job from her first interview.
+However, Val soon realizes that Jaime is bipolar and he constantly flips between kind affection and cruel abuse.
+One day, Jaime walks into Val's office unannounced and accuses her boss of having sex with her.
 On another occasion, he brings a prostitute to their house and asks Val to pay her.
-Val decides to leave Jaime and move out of their house.
-When Val is packing her belongings with the help of her friend Sonia, Jaime shows up and threatens to assault Val.
+Val decides to leave Jaime and move out.
+When Val is packing her belongings with the help of her friend Sonia, Jaime shows up and threatens Val.
 They manage to leave and go to Sonia's house.